saintaze/GameRadar-Clone/README.md

 # GamesRadar-Clone
-Its a GameRadar+ clone.
+Its a GamesRadar+ clone.

 ### Features
-+ Exact Clone of GameRadar+
++ Exact Clone of GamesRadar+
 + Fully Responsive like the original

 ##### Built With